A thought experiment

 It helps you build connections more easily.

-Human memory, unlike computer memory, is based entirely on connections between ideas; the only path to retrieving a piece of information is to think of something related to it first.
+Human memory, unlike computer memory, is based entirely on connections between ideas; the only way to retrieve a piece of information is to think of something related to it first.
 So no matter what you're learning, building connections between related concepts is vital – it's the only way you'll remember anything!
 You need to build connections between the new concepts you're learning, as well as between new concepts and old concepts you already understand well.

 Since we believe notes are easier to use when they mirror the structure of your thoughts, RemNote provides several ways to build connections in your notes, most notably Rem References and Tags.
-Tags can also be turned into templates, which allow you to define the information you want to learn about all Concepts of a similar type; see Structuring Knowledge with Templates and Slots for details.
+Tags can also be turned into templates, which allow you to define the information you want to learn about all Concepts of a similar type; see Structuring Knowledge with Templates and Properties for details.

 When you study flashcards, RemNote can also fine-tune the sequence in which cards are presented for review based on the structure of references between those concepts, to reinforce the relationships between them.

-How to create notes that use the Concept-Descriptor Framework
+How to create notes that use the Concept/Descriptor Framework

 Did this answer your question?